 Approval of RDOC information sharing with the public is granted by the knowledge/data/resource generators (KMC or DRGCs) via their participation with the IDG.
 As an example, this would include sharing the status of recent data that will be published soon, such as through a twitter announcement.
 If there is a request to withhold information (i.e., pre-publication data), then it is up to the generator of the information to clearly state this request to the RDOC via email@example.com.
 For dispute resolution, cases will be brought to the IDG SC for discussion to resolve the issue.
-Should the IDG SC be unable to resolve the conflict, the matter will be elevated following the Dispute Resolution policy outline in the terms and conditions of NIH Grant Awards.
+Should the IDG SC be unable to resolve the conflict, the matter will be elevated following the Dispute Resolution policy outlined in the terms and conditions of NIH Grand Awards.

 The Outreach working group of the IDG will summarize these outreach elements and will inform all other IDG members of updates during the Outreach working group’s monthly meetings.

 All IDG members funded by the IDG Program are bound by their U24 cooperative agreements and FOA requirements for sharing of IDG data.
 Each DRGC is responsible for their individual raw data file storage and is accountable for sharing their resulting quality-controlled data via public data repositories.
 Data quality control (QC) remains the responsibility of the IDG Center where the data are generated and must be compliant with the IDG Policy for Quality Control Metrics for Resources.
 Compliance with metadata requirements per the IDG Policy for Metadata Requirements for IDG members, as well as IDG metadata standards, agreed upon by the IDG SC, will be the responsibility of the DRGCs, with RDOC assistance.
 Sharing of metadata standards and QC metrics to the whole IDG Consortium will be done via appropriate mechanisms: i.e., the IDG wiki site or the IDG website, the IDG portal Pharos, or via a public resource such as FAIRsharing.
 In some rare cases data may be released prior to meeting full quality control metrics.
 In these cases, the data must be accompanied by a caveat emptor notice for users.
-The IDG SC will review these cases to ensure that what quality control metrics can be met are being addressed.
+The IDG SC will review these cases to establish/confirm what quality control metrics can be met and what exception(s) are acceptable.

+Announcements within the IDG Consortium of publications in progress (i.e., manuscripts sent out for journal review) or manuscripts posted on bioRxiv should be made by the authors at the monthly IDG Experimental working group teleconferences, and perhaps at the monthly IDG Outreach working group teleconferences.
 Pre-publication dissemination of data through the bioRxiv is strongly encouraged although not mandated.
 The general intent of this policy is to release data as quickly as possible, consistent with the core principles of the IDG Program.
 IDG members are encouraged to share their data in public and open source formats with the use of a specific permissible license.
 The IDG portal Pharos utilizes the Creative Commons 4.0 license.
 Data generated by IDG members should be shared via data repositories that are public and open source and will not hinder the further use of these data.

 Guidelines for reporting IDG results are in accordance with NIH policy.
 The NIH grant number must be listed in all publications when acknowledging financial support.